rusty-ferris-club/backpack/README.md

 ```
 ## :joystick:	Configuration

 `backpack` is built for teams.
-This means you can configure your own shortcuts (called `aliases`) to Git hosting vendors, organizations, and repos.
+This means you can configure your own shortcuts (called `projects`) to Git hosting vendors, organizations, and repos.

-### :raising_hand_woman:	 Configuring user aliases
+### :raising_hand_woman:	 Configuring user projects

 If you have a template project you always use, you can give it a shortcut name, or an "alias".